szaghi/OFF/README.md

 The aim of _OFF_ is to solve, numerically, the Navier-Stokes equations of fluid dynamics by means of Finite Volume technique.

-The main features of @off code are the following:
+The main features of _OFF_ code are the following:
 * Finite Volume, Godunov-like scheme based on Euler conservation Laws written in fully conservative formulation:
     - the extension to viscous Navier-Stokes equations is under developing;
 * Underling Riemann Problem solver for convective fluxes: